 - Strengthen your assessment, diagnostic and intervention competencies

 - Develop your professional interaction and communication skills

 - Benefit from the mentoring of experts in their area of practice

-Students also meet on campus with program faculty two hours a week to consult on cases and to discuss issues related to clinical work in general.
-You’ll talk about topics such as professional resilience (mindfulness and stress management, self-care, secondary trauma, etc.), ethical issues related to working with children; and how to be successful in a team environment.
+Students also meet on campus with faculty member two to consult on cases and discuss issues related to clinical work in general.
+You’ll talk about topics such as professional resilience (e.g., mindfulness and stress management, self-care, secondary trauma), ethical issues related to working with children; and how to be successful in a team environment.

-The capstone project allows students to integrate in-class learning with their practicum experience.
-In a final report and a poster-style presentation, you’ll examine your conceptual understanding of a specific evidence-based treatment and analyze how it was applied to a specific case during your practicum.
+The capstone project allows you to integrate in-class learning with your practicum experience.
+Through a final paper and a poster-style presentation, you’ll examine your conceptual understanding of a specific evidence-based treatment and analyze how it was applied to a specific case during your practicum.